 SECTION 2.
-The Department of Health and Human Services shall implement Section 1 of this act within available funds.
+The Department of Health and Human Services shall reduce the rate for personal care services in order to fund the additional service hours authorized in Section 1 of this act and in order to remain within the budgeted amount of funds for personal care services.